-As 8051 Micrcontroller is concerned, we all know about it.
-Its a microcontroller in which we program our code and make it work.
-The 8051 Micrcontroller, I have used in this post is AT89C51.
-I have also checked it on hardware and it works fine.
+As 8051 Microcontroller is concerned, we all know that Its a Microcontroller in which we program our code and make it work.
+The 8051 microcontroller, I have used in this post is AT89C51.
+I have also designed this project on hardware and have tested code and it works fine.
 The crystal oscillator I have used in this project is of 16MHz.
 You can also download the Proteus Simulation along with programming code and hex file designed in keil uvision 3, at the end of this post.
 So, now let’s get started with it.
-You may also wanna read the below projects on 8051 Micrcontroller:
+You may also wanna read the below projects on 8051 Microcontroller:

 - Interfacing of LCD with 8051 Microcontroller

 - Design a simple Calculator with 8051 Microcontroller

 Interfacing of Seven Segment Display with 8051 Microcontroller